datastaxdevs/workshop-spring-stargate/README.md

 > To ease the copy-paste you can use the small clipboard icons as show in the walkthrough.
 If the CTL+C and CTRL+V does not work in your browser you can also _right-click_ and then select _paste_.

-- Enter the following statement in CqlSH console to list existing keyspaces, you should see the one you created with the database.
+- Enter the following statement in CQL console to list existing keyspaces, you should see the one you created with the database.

 ```sql
 describe keyspaces;
 ```

-- Enter the following statement in CqlSH console to select your keyspace:
+- Enter the following statement in CQL console to select your keyspace:

 ```sql
 use stargate;